• Skip to primary navigation

 This will help your greens last longer.

-Follow these steps and you’ll be able to enjoy vibrant salads and dishes for an extended period.
+Follow these steps and you'll be able to enjoy bright salads and dishes for an extended period - and pair them with easy dressings found in mesclun salad dressing ideas for flavor.

 Between the two, mesclun has stronger flavors due to the unique blend of greens used such as purple tinged endives, wild mustards, garden lettuces and imported cress.